-I hope you’ve found these Italy travel tips and tidbits helpful.
+I hope you’ve found these travel tips and advice helpful while researching things to know before traveling to Italy.
 If you’ve traveled to Italy before, what are some other things that first-time visitors should know before they go to Italy?

 Ready to plan your trip to Italy?

-This article contains an affiliate search box.
-If you choose to book using this search box, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these search boxes to help plan your travels!
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
+Thank you for supporting my website by using these links to help plan your travels!